DIAGNijmegen/website-content/content/pages/software/hooknet.md

 <a name="examples"></a>
 ## Online examples

-The example below show the raw output of HookNet without any post-processing, overlayed on a processed WSI.
+The examples below show the output of HookNet, overlayed on the processed WSIs.
 You can zoom in by scrolling, moving around can be done with click&drag.

 <div class="row my-4">
   <div class="col-md-6">